 - Open: Year round - Monday to Saturday 10am to 4pm, Sunday 2pm to 4pm

-They've only started the excavations at Viroconium (Wroxeter), near Shrewsbury in Shropshire and already you can imagine a day at the gym and the spa Roman-style, a lively debate in the civic center or a stroll among the shops.
+They've only recently started the excavations at Viroconium (Wroxeter), near Shrewsbury in Shropshire and already you can imagine a day at the gym and the spa Roman-style, a lively debate in the civic center or a stroll among the shops.